This process describes a way to process the IG in a way that it is ready for publication on a website, with resolvable references.

-1. Setup the working folder
+1. Setup the working folder and necessary dependencies

 - Create a working folder for your implementation guide publication (all releases of the IG will be in added to that folder, and the folder can be updated to the web server).